 To navigate to your program hub:

-- Go to the channel you'd like to see the reports of, and you will see some buttons on the right hand side, the top two Program Hub where you can view information about channel members and recent participation.
+Go to the channel you'd like to see the reports of, and you will see some buttons on the bottom, the first two lead to the Program Hub where you can view information about channel members and recent participation.

 3. Click on the graph icon to get to the reporting section.

 4. To see who was matched, if they met, and if anyone was excluded click on "Intro Groups”.

 *Please note - to see the “Intro Groups” tab you will need to have access to edit the channel.
 See here for more info on channel access and ownership

 5. To see and edit the status of individual users, click on the "Members" tab.
 "This is where you can view who is currently in the channel, as well as their status.
 "Active" means the person is currently active and can receive Donut Intros.
 "Excluded" means they have opted out.
 "Ghost" means they have been removed from the rotation for inactivity.
 "Snoozed" means they are temporarily snoozed right now and will resume intros later.

 *Please note - to see the “Members” tab you will need to have access to edit the channel and be on the Standard plan or above.
 To see AND edit the users under the “Members” tab.
 You will need to be on the Premium plan.
 See here for more info on channel access and ownership

 Have other questions about channel ownership or need more help?
 Just click the Intercom button in the bottom right corner of the screen and we'll get back to you soon.
 Or you can send us an email at email@example.com